2023 Solar Incentives Guide for Norwich, CT - Tax Credits & Rebates

 Local Option - Residential Sustainable Energy Program

 Norwich Public Utilities (Electric) - Residential Energy Efficiency Rebate Program

 Single Package and Split System Unitary AC Equipment: $200-$300/ton

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or partial refunds after a purchase, are normally given prior to any solar tax credits being calculated.
-Solar rebates may be offered by your local utility company, by your state or by your county.
+- Rebates: Rebates, or cash back after a purchase, are typically given before any solar tax credits are calculated.
+Rebates can be provided by your local utility company, by your state or by your county.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+When you think about solar incentives, you probably think of federal incentives first.
 The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.